gertner-code/Docker-Intro/README.md

 1. Run Docker Quickstart Terminal
 1. Say yes to any permissions windows asks for while it runs
 1. Type  $ docker info   to confirm

+##First Docker Command
+1. Go to hub.docker.com and make an account for the future
+1. search for whalesay
+1. use docker/whalesay
+1. run in terminal: docker run docker/whalesay cowsay hi all
+1. If done correctly a whale should show up in terminal with a speech bubble that says hi all